GurditLubana/Group-10-Meal-Planner/README.md

 - Created around 500 new tests (based on objects buisness and persistance)
 - Trends and Daily progress are now functional (1st and 4th tabs)
 - Edibles in a log can now be modified without side effects (only affects the current edibleLog)

-### Unresolved issues:
-- Adding images to new ingredients is not set up properly yet
-- Ingredients added to new meals and drinks are patched (not proper data)
-- UserDataOps is not entirely necessary right now because we did not get to implementing the logic to prompt user's for their data if it does not exist in the app